SNAP Benefits in Georgia: How to Apply and Qualify

 How to Use Your SNAP Benefits in Georgia

-After you're approved for SNAP, it's time to learn how to use your benefits, like what you can purchase and where.
+Once you're approved for SNAP, you'll need to know how to use your benefits, including what you can buy and where.

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card each month.
-Think of it like a debit card for your food benefits.
-You can use it at authorized grocery stores and farmers markets to purchase eligible food items.
+Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card.
+Think of it like a debit card, but specifically for your food assistance funds.
+You will receive it in the mail once your application is approved.

 What Can You Buy with SNAP Benefits?